Martin talking about the seasonal nature of businesses and the effect that the recession is having on the seasonal performance of Effective Marketing.

 Firstly, it isn’t summer anymore, so hit it hard and make hay between now and Christmas.
 There are no Bank Holidays and only one half term so get yourselves ahead.

 Secondly, adjust to the seasons.
 Retailers are expert at this.
 I was in Tesco’s on Christmas Eve last year to witness the Christmas merchandise being carted away to make way for Easter stock – literally.
+Check the Share Prices site for more info.

 Thirdly, know your business.
 If you understand the seasonal aspect to your business you don’t have to panic every time it slows down and you can plan for it by reducing your outlay and taking a well earned holiday.